 Gluten Free Pumpkin Pie recipe made healthy with just 5-ingredients.
 This super easy low-sugar pumpkin pie is made with an almond flour crust making it low carb and a happy tummy.

-If I could make just one more pie in my life, it seriously might be this Healthy Gluten-Free Pumpkin Pie.
+If I could make just one more pie in my life, it seriously might be this Healthy Gluten Free Pumpkin Pie.
 After putting together this new recipe, I have one important takeaway: We do not make or have enough pie in our lives.
-(Oh boy, that totally is something R would say.)

 Well, at least I don’t have enough pie in my life.

 - Very fortunately the filling IS gluten-free if you make it from scratch!
 You will have to be careful with pre-made fillings but with this recipe you don’t have to worry one bit!

 - We’ve made a delicious gluten-free pie crust to go with the pumpkin filling.